compjolab/cjlab-homepage/_posts/2015-09-30-lab-launch-and-data-sets.md

 - [NIST's national database of software security flaws](https://nvd.nist.gov/download.cfm)
 - [Reported incidents of civilian aircraft hitting birds and other animals](http://wildlife.faa.gov/)

-Many cities and states are (with, in my opinion, surprising enthusiasm) uploading their machine-readable data to Socrata, which provides easy CSV and JSON data exports; here's [San Francisco](https://data.sfgov.org/) and [New York City](https://nycopendata.socrata.com/data).
-The [U.S. City Open Data Census](http://us-city.census.okfn.org/) and the [Police Open Data Census](https://codeforamerica.github.io/PoliceOpenDataCensus/) -- via Code For America, Sunlight Foundation, and Open Knowledge Foundation -- are two particularly great places to find interesting civic data.
+Many cities and states are (with, in my opinion, surprising enthusiasm) uploading their machine-readable data to Socrata, which provides easy CSV and JSON data exports; here are the Socrata portals for [San Francisco](https://data.sfgov.org/) and [New York City](https://nycopendata.socrata.com/data).

+The [U.S. City Open Data Census](http://us-city.census.okfn.org/) and the [Police Open Data Census](https://codeforamerica.github.io/PoliceOpenDataCensus/) -- via Code For America, Sunlight Foundation, and Open Knowledge Foundation -- serve as portals to curated city data.

 <a href="http://us-city.census.okfn.org/">
 <img class="bordered img-responsive" src="/files/images/news/okfn-us-city-census.png" alt="US City Open Data Census screenshot">
 </a>

-<strong>Note:</strong> So far, I've only included only machine-readable data that comes directly from purported official sources.
+The examples above include only the machine-readable datasets that come directly from purported official sources.
 This leaves out independently curated data that pertains to public affairs, such as the [Supreme Court Database](http://supremecourtdatabase.org/).
-For federal lawmaking and lawmaker data, the sheer expanse of Sunlight Foundation's [projects page](https://sunlightfoundation.com/tools/) and [GovTrack's bulk data](https://www.govtrack.us/developers) can't be praised enough; their data-parsing efforts have created comprehensive databases out of text intended for dead trees.
+For federal lawmaking and lawmaker data, the sheer size of Sunlight Foundation's [projects page](https://sunlightfoundation.com/tools/) and [GovTrack's bulk data](https://www.govtrack.us/developers) hint at the breadth of their data-parsing efforts, which have created comprehensive databases from text intended for dead trees.

 #### Natural language and data mining